-The current Commissioners of Intelligence Warrants are Chief Commissioner, Sir Bruce Robertson and Deputy Commissioner, Hon Justice Warwick Gendall.
+The current Commissioners of Intelligence Warrants are Chief Commissioner, Sir Bruce Robertson and Commissioner, Hon Justice Warwick Gendall.

 The Inspector-General of Intelligence and Security (IGIS) is a statutory officer providing independent external oversight and review of the intelligence and security agencies.